FlrMh/Containerization_Microservices_Docker-K8/README.md

-# Containerization_Microservices_Docker-K8
+# Docker & Kubernetes(K8)

-Introduction to containerization and microservices with Docker and Kubernetes(K8).
+An intorduction to containerization and microservices with Docker and Kubernetes.